ysndr/MSc-Thesis/chapter/methodology.md

 `Linearizer::complete`
   ~ implements the post-processing necessary to turn a final `Building` linearization into a `Completed` one.
   ~ Note that the post-processing might depend on additional data

 `Linearizer::scope`
   ~ returns a new `Linearizer` to be used for a sub-scope of the current one.
   ~ Multiple calls to this method yield unique instances, each with their own scope.
-  ~ It is the caller's responsibility to call this method whenever a new scope is entered traversing the AST.
+    It is the caller's responsibility to call this method whenever a new scope is entered traversing the AST.
-  ~ Notably, the recursive traversal of an AST ensures that scopes are correctly backtracked.
+  ~ The recursive traversal of an AST implies that scopes are correctly backtracked.

-While data stored in the `Linearizer::Building` state will be accessible at any point in the linearization process, the `Linearizer` is considered to be only *scope safe*.
+While data stored in the `Linearizer::Building` state will be accessible at any point in the linearization process, the `Linearizer` is considered to be *scope safe*.
 No instance data is propagated back to the outer scopes `Linearizer`.
-Neither have `Linearizers` of sibling scopes access to each other's data.
+Neither have `Linearizer`s of sibling scopes access to each other's data.

 ```{.rust #lst:nls-linearizer-trait caption="Interface of linearizer trait"}